keu/docs/software_versioned_docs/version-0.26/kibana-logging.md

 ---
 sidebar_label: 'Logging'
-title: 'Kibana Logging on Astronomer Enterprise'
+title: 'Kibana Logging on Astronomer Software'
 id: kibana-logging
-description: Use Kibana to monitor platform-wide Airflow logs from Astronomer Enterprise.
+description: Use Kibana to monitor platform-wide Airflow logs from Astronomer Software.
 ---

 All Airflow logs from your Astronomer logs will flow to Elasticsearch and can be visualized on Kibana.
 Like Grafana, this view is only available to system admins.